 What? – MACRA (Medicare Access and CHIP Reauthorization Act of 2015) is bipartisan legislation that replaced Medicare’s flawed Sustainable Growth Rate (SGR) formula with a new approach to paying clinicians for the value and quality of care they provide.
-Previously, Medicare measured the value and quality of care provided by physicians and other clinicians through a patchwork of programs (PQRS, Value Based Modifier, Meaningful Use).
+Previously, Medicare measured the value and quality of care provided by physicians and other clinicians through a patchwork of programs (PQRS, Value Based Modifier, Transparency Disclosure).
 Congress has now streamlined these various programs into a single framework to help clinicians transition from payments based on volume to payments based on value.

 The proposed rule would implement these changes through the unified framework called the “Quality Payment Program” (QPP) which includes 2 paths: Merit-based Incentive Payment System (MIPS) and Advanced Alternative Payment Models (APMs).

 • January 2015: The goal was first announced to transform Medicare by moving away from traditional fee-for-service payments towards a payment system focused on linking physician reimbursement to quality of care and patient outcomes.

 • April 16, 2015: MACRA is signed into law; the legislation advances a coordinated framework for healthcare providers to take part in the QPP program that rewards value and outcomes in one of two ways: MIPS or APMs.

 • April 27, 2016: >Notice of Proposed Rulemaking is issued; this is the first step in implementing certain provisions of MACRA.
 The proposal serves to align and modernize how Medicare payments are tied to cost and quality of patient care.